School Time Safety

 - Understand and obey traffic control devices, such as stop signs.

 - Ensure children wear bright colors for visibility.

 - Teach children when crossing streets to cross only at a crosswalk and to walk their bikes across.

 - Lock their bikes up at school so they dont become a victim of theft.

 - Plan a walking route to school.
 Choose the most direct way with the fewest street crossings and, if possible, with intersections that have crossing guards.

 - Be sure they walk to and from school with a friend, sibling or neighbor.

-- Do they know what to do if they are approached by a stranger?
+- Instruct children on what to do if they are approached by a stranger.

 Drivers in School Zones:

 - Be especially alert in residential neighborhoods and school zones.